laocan/video-conversion-app/README.md

 Video Conversion App
 ====================

-This is a simple web application that converts video files.
+This is an web application that converts video files.
 It consumes my [Video Conversion RESTful API](http://github.com/felipead/video-conversion-service).

 You can see it running [here](https://video-conversion-app.herokuapp.com).